 The Socratic Method of discrete, guided questioning is introduced in an effort to involve students in a deep dialogue of seeking truth and forming sound conclusions.
 Students are challenged to include a biblical worldview when analyzing and interpreting a particular author’s intended message and to reflect on the impact an author may have on each student’s own beliefs and values.

 Middle School students demonstrate mastery of mathematical fluency through applied problems and critical thinking.
 The following areas of study are followed:

 The Veritas History program is used for Classes 1-8.
 Historical periods of study are as follows:

 More emphasis is placed on the study of literature during the Middle School years.
 The curriculum of Literature and History is integrated as much as possible.
 Students read biographies, historical fiction, poetry, epics, plays, and novels from or about the historical period under study.

 Each Middle School class level investigates one particular area of science.
 Precise and thorough thinking in each of the following areas is cultivated:

 The scope of Latin studies expands in Middle School.
-While keeping up with vocabulary and grammar forms learned previously, Middle School students are faced with new verbs tenses, additional declensions, and pronouns, including, in Class 8, the relative pronouns.
+While keeping up with vocabulary and grammar forms learned previously, Middle School students are faced with new verb tenses, additional declensions, and pronouns.
 Passages to be translated are longer and more complex, testing the student’s knowledge of vocabulary, grammar and syntax.
-Class 8 begins the study of passive verb forms and comparative/superlative adjective forms preparing them for a smooth transition into high school.
+Class 8 begins the study of participles and passive verbs preparing them for a smooth transition into high school.